Mathews & Associates Architects

 Mathews & Associates Architects is an architecture firm based in Pretoria, South Africa, known for contextually relevant and graphic designs.

 History

 The firm was established in 2000 by Pieter J Mathews and it has been involved in a wide variety of buildings ranging from large-scale buildings for tertiary institutions to transport architecture.
-Buildings designed by Mathews & Associates Architects have been published in over 130 publications and has appeared on national television over 25 times.
-In 2012, their design for a new bridge was exhibited as part of the “Traces of Centuries & Future Steps” exhibition in collaboration with the GAA Foundation at the 2012 Venice Architecture Biennale.
-In 2016, Mathews was appointed as the curator of the South African Pavilion at the Venice Architecture Biennale in the Sale d'Armi at the Arsenale.
-The theme for the year was ‘Reporting from the front’ directed by Chilean Architect Alejandro Aravena.
-In 2018, Mathews was awarded with the Medal of Honour for Visual Arts (Architecture) by the Suid-Afrikaanse Akademie vir Wetenskap en Kuns.

 Principal: Pieter J Mathews

 Life and career

 Pieter Mathews, (24 February 1967), is an architect living and working in Pretoria, South Africa.
 He is principal of the firm Mathews & Associates Architects.

 Mathews grew up in Lichtenburg and studied architecture at the University of Pretoria.
 He finished his BArch-degree in 1991, obtaining the Gold Fields of South Africa Scholarship for Architecture.
 After his third year of study he travelled abroad to gain international work experience.
 In 1989, he completed part of his practical training in London (Bruce Gilbreth & Triad Architects) after which he travelled to Europe, USA (New York and California), Thailand, Hong Kong and Turkey.
 At Bruce Gilbreth he was involved with the Centre at Capability Green in Luton and at Triad Architects, Frimley High Street office building as well as a residential project for the government of Gibraltar.